BCDevOps/openshift-developer-tools/bin/README.md

 export GIT_URI=${GIT_URI:-"https://github.com/bcgov/TheOrgBook.git"}
 export GIT_REF=${GIT_REF:-"master"}

-# The templates that should not have their GIT referances(uri and ref) over-ridden
+# The templates that should not have their GIT references (uri and ref) over-ridden
-# Templates NOT in this list will have they GIT referances over-ridden
+# Templates NOT in this list will have they GIT references over-ridden
 # with the values of GIT_URI and GIT_REF
 export -a skip_git_overrides=("schema-spy-build.json" "solr-base-build.json")